AI alignment: Pressure to deploy unsafe systems

 Commercial organizations sometimes have incentives to take shortcuts on safety and to deploy misaligned or unsafe AI systems.
 For example, social media recommender systems have been profitable despite creating unwanted addiction and polarization.
 Competitive pressure can also lead to a race to the bottom on AI safety standards.
-In 2018, a self-driving car killed a pedestrian (Elaine Herzberg) after engineers disabled the emergency braking system because it was oversensitive and slowed development.
+For example, OpenAI has been sued for releasing a ChatGPT version that encouraged suicide for some unstable users, a behavior the company had overlooked amid a rushed product release.
+Similarly, in 2018, a self-driving car killed a pedestrian (Elaine Herzberg) after engineers disabled the emergency braking system because it was oversensitive and slowed development.

 Risks from advanced misaligned AI

 Some researchers are interested in aligning increasingly advanced AI systems, as progress in AI development is rapid, and industry and governments are trying to build advanced AI.
 As AI system capabilities continue to rapidly expand in scope, they could unlock many opportunities if aligned, but consequently may further complicate the task of alignment due to their increased complexity, potentially posing large-scale hazards.

 Development of advanced AI

-Many AI companies, such as OpenAI, Meta and DeepMind, have stated their aim to develop artificial general intelligence (AGI), a hypothesized AI system that matches or outperforms humans at a broad range of cognitive tasks.
+Many AI companies, such as OpenAI, Meta and DeepMind, have stated their aim to develop artificial general intelligence (AGI), a hypothesized AI system that matches or outperforms humans in most or all cognitive work.
 Researchers who scale modern neural networks observe that they indeed develop increasingly general and unanticipated capabilities.
 Such models have learned to operate a computer or write their own programs; a single "generalist" network can chat, control robots, play games, and interpret photographs.
 According to surveys, some leading machine learning researchers expect AGI to be created in this decade, while some believe it will take much longer.
 Many consider both scenarios possible.

 In 2023, leaders in AI research and tech signed an open letter calling for a pause in the largest AI training runs.
 The letter stated, "Powerful AI systems should be developed only once we are confident that their effects will be positive and their risks will be manageable."